leon0410898/XPS13-9300-hackintosh/README.md

 * can‘t disable cfg lock (will be appreciate if someone can help)
 * poor headphone sound quality
 * thunderbolt hotplug not working
-* display may become very dark if wake immediately
+* display may be very dark if wake immediately

 ![hackintosh](./screenshot/hackintosh.png)